yaya2devops/xpindacloud/First_InternReport/README.md

 #  Internship Report at Linedata
 Hello, please find my report written in Latex of my internship at Linedata below.
 - [PDF version](pfa_yaya.pdf)
+> Please do not use the provided as a reference to a case study.
+I did it for one reason; to become acquainted with book production.
+Why not write a book one day?

 ## Template
 This is actually a good latex template to consider.
 LaTeX is a document preparation software system widely employed in creating books and I realized why.